Find an Orthodontist near you

 What is the best treatment for small teeth?

-Small teeth are a common concern for those who are looking to improve their smile, but it’s important to remember that smaller teeth can also lead to eating difficulties or other concerns such as teeth grinding or jaw problems.
-Here we take a look at what causes small teeth and some of the treatment options available.
+If you’ve got small teeth, it can become a concern if you’re looking to improve your smile.
+It’s important to remember that smaller teeth can also lead to eating difficulties or other issues such as teeth grinding or jaw problems.
+We’re looking at what causes small teeth and the treatment options available for people with small teeth.

 What causes teeth to be small?